asv-soft/asv-drones-docs/product-guides/plugins-development/plugins-development.md

 All the source code of the project being analyzed is available in the repository on GitHub.
 Take a closer look - [Asv.Drones.Gui.Plugin.Weather](https://github.com/asv-soft/asv-drones-gui-weather).

-Also check [Asv.Drones.Gui.Plugin.Example](https://github.com/asv-soft/asv-drones-gui-plugin-example) - you can use this as example or template.
+Also check out [Asv.Drones.Gui.Plugin.Example](https://github.com/asv-soft/asv-drones-gui-plugin-example) - you can use this as an example or template for plugin development.

 ### Project Naming